Howland’s Baptist Church

 HBC FELLOWSHIP NEWSLETTER

-We discussed the production of a monthly Newsletter, well here it is, this being the third edition.
-It has details of all the activities at Howland’s Baptist Church, including the Online Church Project.
-It also contains interesting community information.
-It is so important that we are all aware of what we are doing.
-Alex Gray is producing this Newsletter to keep all our church community informed and engaged, please let us know if you have anything you would like to add to the newsletter for the next monthly edition (May).
-You can send material for inclusion by e-mail to or call him on tel: 07305 837272 .
+Alex Gray is producing this Newsletter to keep all our church community informed and engaged.
+Please let us know if you have anything you would like to add to the newsletter for the next monthly edition (October).
+You can send material for inclusion by email to firstname.lastname@example.org or call him on tel: 07305 837272 .

 Fellowship Newsletter Coordinator.